KijoSal-dev/pytorch-NN-classifier/README.md

 # pytorch-NN-classifier
-# PyTorch MNIST Classifier
+Simple Neural Network for MNIST Classification

-This project trains a simple neural network to classify handwritten digits from the MNIST dataset using PyTorch.
+This project demonstrates a basic implementation of a simple neural network using PyTorch to classify handwritten digits from the MNIST dataset.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-You will need Python and pip installed.
-To install the necessary libraries, run:
+Project Structure

+    simple_nn.py (or similar file containing the code): Contains the Python code for the neural network model, data loading, training, and evaluation.

+Requirements

+    Python 3.6+
+    PyTorch
+    torchvision

+You can install the required libraries using pip: